puybr/terraform-aws-ecs-cicd/fargate/README.md

 ```

 [Module Blocks](https://developer.hashicorp.com/terraform/language/modules/syntax):
-- Add the root module block to the "`main.tf`" file:
+- Add a module block to the "`main.tf`" file in the root module:
 ```sh
 module "ecs-infra" {
   # path of the child module